 “Protecting the integrity of the U.S. Department of Defense’s (DoD) procurement process and combating healthcare fraud impacting the DoD are top priorities for the Defense Criminal Investigative Service (DCIS),” stated Leigh-Alistair Barzey, Special Agent in Charge of the DCIS Northeast Field Office.
-“By concealing discounts and overcharging TRICARE, the DoD’s healthcare program, International SOS sought to profit at the expense of the American taxpayer.
+“By concealing discounts and overcharging TRICARE, the DoD’s healthcare program, ISOS sought to profit at the expense of the American taxpayer.
 The settlement agreement announced today is the result of a joint effort and demonstrates DCIS’ continued commitment to work with the U.S. Attorney’s Office to ensure that U.S. military members and their beneficiaries continue to receive high quality and cost-effective healthcare.”

 “We thank the whistleblower for coming forward and providing essential assistance to the government.
 This concerned citizen’s information and assistance was critical to our office’s investigative efforts in this matter, and we deeply appreciate that contribution,” said U.S. Attorney McSwain.